Hinduism in the United States: Religiosity

 According to a 2014 Pew Research survey, 88% of the American Hindu population believed in God (versus 89% of adults overall).
 However, only 26% believed that religion is very important in their life.
 About 51% of the Hindu population reported praying daily.

 According to the Pew Research Center, only 15% of the Americans identified the Vedas as a Hindu religious text.
 Roughly half of Americans knew that yoga has roots in Hinduism.

-Languages spoken

-Since Hindu Americans come from a diverse linguistic background, they speak many languages including the following:

-English, Hindi and its varieties, Telugu, Gujarati, Bengali, Tamil, Punjabi, Nepali,Marathi, Malayalam, Kannada, Sindhi, Kashmiri, Assamese, Dogri, and Odia.

-Further, smaller groups of Hindu Americans also speak the following:

-Tulu, Angika, Maithili, Bhojpuri, Magahi, Newar, Konkani, Gondi, Kurukh, Kokborok, Meitei, Limbu, Gurung, Tamang, Magar, Rai, Boro, Santali, Nagpuri, Khandeshi, Pashto, Hindko, Saraiki, Rajasthani languages, Pahari languages, Bhil languages, Tharu languages, other South Asian languages, Hinglish, Caribbean English, Caribbean Hindustani, Fiji Hindi, Mauritian Creole, Dutch, Polish, French, Malay, Russian, Balinese, German, Tenggerese, Cham, Romani, Spanish and other languages.